tripal/tripal_doc/docs/admin_guide/user_permissions.rst

 https://www.drupal.org/docs/contributed-modules/permissions-by-term and
 https://www.drupal.org/project/permissions_by_term.

-An example use in Tripal is Sub-editors working on a research publication.
+An example use-case in Tripal is Sub-editors working on a research publication.
 Collecting content together in a taxonomy term allows you to manage that content as a sub site and assign its own administrator.
 This is useful where you might need someone to produce lots of different types of content but only want them to be able to add it to a specific area of the website that is working on the publication.

 Sub-communities within a membership organisation.
 The topics a membership organisation may cover can be very broad and individual members may only be interested in seeing content from a sub-selection of the areas it covers.
 The sub-community may have their own executive members who can contribute to the research topic or approve new members to their sub-community.